NotRelix/Algorithms/README.md

 # Algorithms
-This contains algorithms I have learned throughout my coding journey
+This repository will be used to store Algorithms that I have learned